SysdataSpA/KTAndroidArchitecture/README.md

 # KTAndroidArchitecture
-A kotlint android architecture with Google Architecture Components
+A Kotlin android architecture with Google Architecture Components
 ## 1. A Brief Introduciton
 The app is a sample project that shows how to implement the KTAndroidArchitecture into your Android app.